The History of Amateur Radio

 This is during the Civil War of 1861 that the US Army understood the essential role of telegraphy in his strategy, and it constitued one of his major tactical tool.

-At the same time, on the other side of the Atlantic, to develop the economy associated to the fishing industry, in 1861 the Norwegian parliament (Stortinget) granted funds to extend the telegraph line from Sørvågen, to Røst, Værøy and the Lofoten headland, creating the first fisheries telegraph service in Norway.
+At the same time, to develop the economy associated to the fishing industry, in 1861 the Norwegian parliament (Stortinget) granted funds to extend the telegraph line from Sørvågen, to Røst, Værøy and the Lofoten headland, creating the first fisheries telegraph service in Norway.

 According to the Norsk Telecom Museum at Sørvågen, the stations were only open four months, during the fishing season.
 In 1868, the Lofoten Line was linked up to the main Norwegian network, and from 1873, Sørvågen Telegraph Station was open all year round.